Skip to main content

 • Multiple criteria can be combined for stronger enforcement

-If you need help identifying application identifiers, Team IDs, or window titles, contact Swif Support or use Live Terminal for inspection.
+If you need help identifying application identifiers, Team IDs, script runtime paths, or window titles, contact Swif Support or use Live Terminal for inspection.

 Did this answer your question?